 The performance benefits of beta-alanine have been extensively studied:

 "A clinical trial found that 28 days of beta-alanine supplementation appears to improve performance and time to exhaustion in young women.*

 In a study involving collegiate wrestlers and football players in preseason training, eight weeks of supplementing with beta-alanine led to greater improvements in lower-body power, upper-body endurance, and body composition than taking a placebo over the same time period.*

 3. May help strength and power

-Research earlier this year on strength-trained men found that five weeks of supplementation with beta-alanine yielded significant increases in power and strength*
+A recent study on strength-trained men found that five weeks of supplementation with beta-alanine yielded significant increases in power and strength.*